Rosa von Praunheim: Career

 Queer film festival Ciclo Rosa (Zyklos Rosa) in Bogotá was named in honor of Rosa von Praunheim.
 In South America, von Praunheim's films were shown at Buenos Aires International Festival of Independent Cinema and São Paulo International Film Festival, among other places.
 In Asia, for example, at Shanghai International Film Festival, Hong Kong International Film Festival, Taipei Film Festival and Tokyo International Lesbian & Gay Film Festival.
 Von Praunheim was represented at many A film festivals worldwide, often several times.
 He had more than 20 films at Berlin International Film Festival, making him record holder, and had numerous retrospectives in many countries.

 His films are also evaluated in an academic context and shown at universities, for example at Beaux-Arts de Paris, The Courtauld Institute of Art London, University of Pennsylvania, Columbia University in New York City and Harvard University in Cambridge.

 Von Praunheim's work has found its way into various academic papers and publications, including from Stanford University and Oxford University.

 His film Survival in New York (1989) became von Praunheim's most commercially successful film in Germany, which was followed 20 years later by the sequel New York Memories (2009).

-He is also a successful theater director, winning the Jury-Award at the Theater Authors Days (2018) at Deutsches Theater Berlin for his play Hitler's Goat and the King's Haemorrhoids.
+He was also a successful theater director, winning the Jury-Award at the Theater Authors Days (2018) at Deutsches Theater Berlin for his play Hitler's Goat and the King's Haemorrhoids.

 The magazine The Advocate selected von Praunheim among the world's 50 most important queer people in the fields of activism, art and culture.
 On the occasion of von Praunheim's 75th birthday (2017), President of Germany Frank-Walter Steinmeier thanked him publicly for his artistic work and social commitment: "My congratulations go to an exceptional artist who, with his extensive cinematic oeuvre, has succeeded in intervening in social reality and changing it [...]."

-Personal life
+Personal life and death

-Von Praunheim lives in Berlin with his husband Oliver Sechting, a German author, director and activist for Mental Health.
+Von Praunheim lived in Berlin with his husband Oliver Sechting, a German author, director and mental health activist.
+They married five days before Praunheim's death.
+Von Praunheim died in Berlin on 17 December 2025, at the age of 83.